Coronavirus (COVID-19) guidance for professionals

 Fertility clinics can continue to safely offer treatment.

-We will review any new guidance produced by the Government and devolved administrations, the NHS and Professional Societies and make further statements as necessary.
+We will continue to review any new guidance produced by the Government and devolved administrations, the NHS and Professional Societies and make further statements, as necessary.

 Inspections – updated 5 January 2021

 Inspections have resumed from November 2020, after agreement by the Authority in August 2020.
 However, our inspection methodology has been significantly revised to reduce risks during the pandemic.
 For the time being all interim inspections will be conducted via a desk-based assessment, unless we have specific concerns that can only be examined on-site.
 Renewal inspections where we have the option of extending the existing licence for one year will be conducted on a similar basis.
 However, where we do not have that option a renewal inspection will involve an on-site visit, although that will be kept to a minimum.
 Your inspector will be able to explain the procedure in more detail as appropriate.

 On 11 May 2020 we issued General Direction GD0014 (version 2), which is designed to accommodate the very different positions that clinics find themselves in dealing with the impact of COVID-19.
 General Direction GD0014 (version 2) requires that before resuming licensed treatment clinics must have a written COVID-19 Treatment Commencement Strategy, and that this has been assessed as robust by our inspectors.

 Clinics are also required to complete the HFEA COVID-19 Treatment Commencement self-assessment tool and submit this to their inspector before commencing treatment.
 Clinics cannot resume treatment until they have received our approval.

 We aim to complete our approval process within five working days of receiving the completed clinic self-assessment.
 When each clinic receives approval to reopen, we will publish this information in the list on our website to make patients aware.